named-data/ndn-js/README.md

 To install, either download
 https://github.com/named-data/ndn-js/raw/master/ndn-protocol.xpi

-or use ndn-protocol.xpi from `downloads` branch.
+or use ndn-protocol.xpi in the distribution.
 In Firefox, open Tools > Add-ons.
 In the "gear" or "wrench" menu, click Install Add-on From File and open ndn-protocol.xpi.
 (In Firefox for Android, type file: in the address bar and click the downloaded ndn-protocol.xpi.)
 Restart Firefox.